I am not a project manager-born killer, but I learned a lot in my tiny life (and with 20+ experience, I am more or less in the middle of my career).

 - Never never never estimate a task less than two days.

-As one of my boss said, to reduce your estimation you have plenty of time, but no chances to increase it after publishing.
+As one of my boss said, if you ends before your estimation, no one will complain; but be late of a day…also you have no chances to increase it after declaring it.
 Every time you open your IDE or answer to a call, two days are gone.

 In a small company I worked for, it was forbidden to have less than two days on a SAP time capture, because admin’s customer invoice management overhead was higher than supposed gain.